-To provide a smooth transition from Early Years to Year One, children are given the opportunity to learn through a tactile and physical learning environment.
+To provide a smooth transition from Early Years to Year 1, children are given the opportunity to learn through a tactile and physical learning environment.
 During these lessons, the children spend more time looking at the first stages of reading and learning the fundamentals of early reading.
 We cover a range of exciting texts in connection with our topics.
-We use talk for writing, narratives, non-fiction texts, diary entries and speech.
+We use talk for writing, helicopter stories, narratives, non-fiction texts, diary entries and speech.

 Developing Readers (Year 2, Year 3)